Thanks to Susan Stefan, J.D.

 [1.]
 This was the year that Williams v.
 Wasserman was filed.

 For an interesting decision affirming the continuing viability of actions for injucntive relief in the Eighth Circuit under the ADA, see Salcido v.
-Woodbury County, 1999 U.S.Dist LEXIS 14642 (N.D.
-Iowa, Sept.
-16, 1999) (The case also raises interesting issues arising out of financing mechanisms of the kind generally support by advocates as keeping people out of hospitals.)
+Woodbury County, 66 F. Supp.
+2d 1035 (N.D.
+Iowa, 1999) (The case also raises interesting issues arising out of financing mechanisms of the kind generally support by advocates as keeping people out of hospitals.)

 This decision is many things: a mixed bag, a great victory, and a tremendous opportunity.
 As framed by Justice Ruth Bader Ginsberg, the question before the Supreme Court was "Whether the proscription of discrimination may require placement of persons with mental disabilities in community settings rather than institutions."
 The Court answered this question "Yes", but, as Justice Ginsberg made clear, it is a "qualified yes."